cadet/CADET-Workshop/02 CADET Fundamentals/04 adsorption/01_adsorption.md

 ## Example 2: Linear adsorption model with linear concentration gradient

 To plot the solid phase concentration as a function of the bulk concentration, we can introduce a linear concentration gradient to the `CSTR` that has an initial concentration of $0~mM$.
-For this purpose, we will make use of the `flowrate_filter` function of the `CSTR` (see [here](https://cadet.github.io/master/interface/unit_operations/cstr.html)).
-This way, we can add mass (or particles) to the tank without increasing it's volume.

 ```{code-cell} ipython3
 :tags: [solution]